Science

 Spooky Halloween Fireballs May Pose A Threat to Earth in 2032 and 2036

-Every autumn, the Earth passes through debris trails left by Comet Encke, resulting in the mesmerizing Taurid meteor showers that light up the sky, especially around late October to early…
+Every autumn, the Earth passes through debris trails left by Comet Encke, producing the mesmerizing Taurid meteor showers that light up the sky from late October into early November.
+These…

 Light Transformed into a Supersolid: A Quantum Physics Breakthrough